maxstreese/registravka4s/readme.md

 ## Examples

+All of the examples below can also be found in application form as part of the `examples` sub-project in this repository.

 ### Akka Streams Producer

 Suppose you want to produce some records into a Kafka topic that represent some financial market data (referred to as